teuben/teunix/docs/astronomy-on-ubuntu.md

 what about PDF annotation, useful if you make your own PDF libary.
 And a library search engine, you store your PDF's in a big container, and have it index.

+## LibreOffice

+This pretty comes standard with Ubuntu.
+But a few comments here:

+* it will never be 100% compatible with MS Office
+* you can open most PDF files and edit them directly, useful for filling out PDF forms
+* there are several other open source MS Office clones. (list them?)

 ## Other tools